BLOG

 Cybersecurity

-Ireland's position as the data processing hub of Europe, hosting the EU headquarters of Meta, Google, Microsoft, and Apple, making it a high-value target for cyber attacks, and the National Cyber Security Centre's Annual Report 2024 showed a 23% year-on-year increase in significant cyber incidents.
+Ireland's position as the data processing hub of Europe, hosting the EU headquarters of Meta, Google, Microsoft, and Apple, makes it a high-value target for cyber attacks.
+The National Cyber Security Centre's Annual Report 2024 showed a 23% year-on-year increase in significant cyber incidents.
 IBEC's ICT sector surveys consistently rank cybersecurity as the single hardest skill to recruit in Ireland, with vacancy periods for cyber roles regularly exceeding 18 months.
 The National Cyber Security Strategy is being refreshed for 2025 onwards with expanded investment in NCSC operational capacity.

 The Digital Operational Resilience Act (DORA), which entered force across EU financial services in January 2025, has added a new compliance dimension to cybersecurity demand.
 Every bank, insurer, and investment firm regulated in Ireland must now demonstrate ICT risk management and incident response capability, creating a second wave of hiring urgency beyond the technology sector.
 When you combine Ireland's role as a global data custodian with binding EU regulatory requirements, the case for cybersecurity as one of Ireland's most in-demand skills is irrefutable.